-- The potential impact of these factors on the patient's ocular health should be carefully weighed against the patient's need for refractive correction; therefore, the prescribing eye care practitioner should carefully monitor the continuing ocular health of the patient and lens performance on eye. - Eye care practitioners should instruct the patient to REMOVE A LENS IMMEDIATELY if an eye becomes red or irritated. - Fluorescein, a yellow dye, should not be used while the lenses are on the eyes.
-The lenses absorb this dye and become discolored.
-Whenever fluorescein is used in eyes, the eyes should be flushed with sterile saline solution that is recommended for in-eye use. - The patient should be instructed to always discard disposable lenses and lenses worn on a frequent/planned replacement schedule after the recommended wearing schedule prescribed by the eye care practitioner. - Some patients will not be able to tolerate continuous wear even if able to tolerate the same or another lens on a daily wear basis.
+- The patient should be instructed to always discard disposable lenses and lenses worn on a frequent/planned replacement schedule after the recommended wearing schedule prescribed by the eye care professional. - Some patients will not be able to tolerate continuous wear even if able to tolerate the same or another lens on a daily wear basis.
 Some patients who are able to tolerate continuous wear will not be able to wear their lenses continuously for 30 days.
-Patients should be carefully evaluated for continuous wear prior to prescription and dispensing, and eye care practitioners should conduct early and frequent follow-up examination to determine ocular response to continuous wear. - As with any contact lens, follow-up visits are necessary to assure the continuing health of the patient's eyes.
+Patients should be carefully evaluated for continuous wear prior to prescription and dispensing, and eye care professionals should conduct early and frequent follow-up examination to determine ocular response to continuous wear. - As with any contact lens, follow-up visits are necessary to assure the continuing health of the patient's eyes.
 The patient should be instructed as to a recommended follow-up schedule.

-Holden BA, Mertz GW.
-Critical Oxygen Levels to Avoid Corneal Edema for Daily and Extended Wear Contact Lenses.
-Invest Ophthalmol Vis Sci 25:1162, 1984.
-Aphakic patients should not be fitted with Bausch + Lomb PureVision®2 (balafilcon A) Visibility Tinted Contact Lenses until the determination is made that the eye has healed completely.
+Aphakic patients should not be fitted with Bausch + Lomb PureVision®2 (balafilcon A) Visibility Tinted Contact Lenses until the determination is made that the eve has healed completely.